microsoft/TypeScript-Handbook/pages/Modules.md

 console.log(f());
 ```

 This is optimal for consumers.
-They can name your type whatever they want (t in this case) and don't have to do any extraneous dotting to find your objects.
+They can name your type whatever they want (`t` in this case) and don't have to do any excessive dotting to find your objects.

 ### If you're exporting multiple objects, put them all at top-level